-By using a gateway, it is possible to control Casambi-enabled luminaires remotely.
-A network administrator can also remotely configure the network.
+By using a gateway it is possible to control Casambi-enabled luminaires remotely.

-To set up the gateway device, select Gateway in the Network Setup screen.
-If the Gateway option under the Remote Access heading is grey and cannot be selected, make sure the network is shared (see the Sharing settings section of this guide).
+To set up the gateway device, select Gateways in the Network Setup screen.
+If the Internet gateway option under the REMOTE ACCESS heading is grey and cannot be selected, make sure the network is shared (see the Sharing settings section of this guide).

 Note: The Casambi gateway feature relies on third-party devices and connections.
 For this reason, continuous and error-free operation cannot be guaranteed.